Indexing content

 Outline

-- Architectural Choice: Leverage Search & Navigation for .NET-heavy sites or Optimizely Graph for decoupled, SaaS-first delivery.
+- Architectural Choice: Leverage Search and Navigation for .NET-heavy sites or Optimizely Graph for decoupled, SaaS-first delivery

-IContentEventsfor immediate updates with scheduled jobs for full-tree integrity. -
+- Sync Strategy: Combine real-time IContentEvents for immediate updates with scheduled jobs for full-tree integrity

-[Searchable]attribute and Conventions API to eliminate index bloat and technical noise. -
+- Precision Control: Use the [Searchable] attribute and Conventions API to eliminate index bloat and technical noise

 In Optimizely CMS 12, indexing is the process of extracting, transforming, and sending content data to a specialized search engine to enable high-performance retrieval and filtering.
 This architectural component is essential for building complex navigation systems, faceted search interfaces, and omnichannel data delivery.
 Technical teams must architect the indexing pipeline to ensure data precision while maintaining system performance within PaaS constraints.